asgeiralbretsen/unimicro-lsp/README.md

 - **Hover Translations**: See all language translations when hovering over translation keys
 - **Go to Definition**: Cmd/Ctrl+click to jump directly to the translation source
-- **Quick Edit**: Click links in hover tooltips to go to definition
+- **Quick Edit**: Click links in hover tooltips to go to definition of a specific language

 ## Features